PeterWaher/IoTGateway/Waher.IoTGateway.Resources/Root/Markdown.md

 ### Query parameters

 When loading a markdown page, any query parameters listed using the [PARAMETER metadata tag](#parameter) will be available as variables in script.
-If the query variable is not avalable, the parameter will be set to the empty string.
+If the query variable is not available, the parameter will be set to the empty string.
 By default, the variable type is a string, unless it can be parsed as a double number or a boolean value.

 ### Global variables